IEG Fellowship - Digital Humanities

 Please send us the following documents:

 - curriculum vitae; a list of publications, if available (PDF)

-- a brief description of the proposed research project (max.
-5 pages, PDF)
+- a brief description of the proposed research project including the digital methods (5 pages, PDF)

 - copies of university certificates and proof of language competence (PDF)

-The academic advisor should send an up-to-date reference (PDF) directly to the IEG by the application deadline: email@example.com
+The academic supervisor sends an up-to-date expertise on the proposed research project directly to the IEG by the application deadline.

 Further information can be found on our website

 Leibniz Institute of European History (IEG)